9ae/bellave/Sun and Moon.md

 Elanor: It feels no matter what I do, no matter how hard I try.
 Our marriage is bonded to sail off the end of the earth.

+Kai: Why do you say that?

+Elanor: *cries, hiccups*.
+We've been struggling for a long time. *blows noses into tissue* It isn't suppose to be like this!
+When we first met, we were so right for each other.
+And in this vast world, we've found each other.

+Kai: So what changed?

+Elanor: Ken, though all these years he just kept on changing.
+And I feel that he just left me behind.
+He couldn't even wait for me, he had to die first.

+Kai: Regarding that, do you think he's planned it?

+Elanor: What do you mean?
+He killed himself, how could he have not planned it?!

+Kai: Yes, the police ruled it as a suicide.
+There was a note, and __blank__ is a common method of death one can self administer.
+But his sister thinks otherwise.
+That's why I am talking to you today, to get a better understanding of the circumstances of your late husband's life.

+Elanor: Kisaki has always had it out for me.
+At the funeral, she directly accused me.
+In front of the whole family.

+Kai: What did she say?

+Elanor:  *burst out into tears again* That I poisoned him out of jealousy, when I found out about his affair.

 # S 2: noon Diane
 > Mentions lunch form Press